G2E: California betting initiative could be as soon as 2026, but “probably” 2028

 Legality of fantasy sports also in question in CA

-In addition, the state attorney general is considering the legality of certain types of fantasy sports in the market.
-Deputy California Attorney General Karim Kentfield is handling the review at the request of Senator Scott Wilk.
+In addition, the state attorney-general is considering the legality of certain types of fantasy sports in the market.
+Deputy California attorney-general Karim Kentfield is handling the review at the request of Senator Scott Wilk.
 The investigation seeks to clarify whether daily fantasy sports are considered games of chance or skill.

 The AG has not offered an opinion yet.
 When he does, the opinion will not be binding, but Siva said he hopes that Kentfield will side with the tribes.
-But if he does not and if fantasy companies act in a way that threatens tribal sovereignty, the tribes will fight.
+But if he does not, and if fantasy companies act in a way that threatens tribal sovereignty, the tribes will fight.

 When it comes to sports betting, the only sure thing is that whatever comes out of California will be a fresh idea.

 “We have started to think outside the box,” Siva said.
-“Looking at the unique setup of California, we have to come up with a new framework.
-What’s going to come of out California will be new and unique.”
+“Looking at the unique set-up of California, we have to come up with a new framework.
+What’s going to come out of California will be new and unique.”